 and Stacey Degen of True North (Minneapolis, MN)

 Wake up surrounded by nature.
 Hear the sounds of tropical birds, monkeys, and the wind through the forest canopy.
 Give your body and mind the rest and release that it needs and that you deserve.

-We will be offering a variety of classes including Yin + Restorative Yoga, Vinyasa Flow Yoga, MELT method (a self-treatment technique that helps prevent pain, heal injury, and erase the negative effects of aging and active living) and Pilates mat.
+Savonn and Carol will be offering a variety of classes including Hatha Yoga, Restorative Yoga, Vinyasa Flow Yoga, Pilates and MELT method (a self-treatment technique that helps prevent pain, heal injury, and erase the negative effects of aging and active living).
+Stacey will be providing bodywork.